eradiate/eradiate/docs/rst/getting_started/building.rst

 .. admonition:: Automated Conda environment setup

-    Conda environment creation can be automatically handled by sourcing ``conda_create_env.sh`` script. *Be careful however as this will reset the existing environment!*
+    Conda environment creation can be automatically handled by executing the ``conda_create_env.sh`` script. *Be careful however as this will reset the existing environment!* Note that we are not sourcing the script, we are executing it in a subshell.

     .. code-block:: bash

-        source conda_create_env.sh
+        bash conda_create_env.sh

     The created environment will also contain environment variable setup scripts which will make the :ref:`environment variable setup optional <sec-getting_started-building-environment_variables>`.